A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: On the origin of the global symmetry

-One of the main open questions of the construction presented in this analysis is the origin of the $\Z_2$ parity.
-In \cref{sec:Z2SUD} this parity has been {\it assigned} to the different members of $\SUD$ multiplets and assumed to be different depending on their D-isospin.
-However, a theoretical origin of the parity would provide a robust ground for the consistency of the model.
-In this section we explore two options for explaining the origin of the $\Z_2$ parity.

-The first involves the existence of a further $U(1)_{\rm D}$ extension of the gauge group in the dark sector, which would generate a mirror version of the SM EW sector, the two of which can be connected by the mixed $(\Phi^\dagger \Phi)(\Phi_D^\dagger \Phi_D)$ quartic term in the full potential and by the gauge kinetic mixing between $U(1)_Y$ and $U(1)_D$.
-In this scenario the $\Z_2$ parity would be associated to a dark-charge all in all analogous to the EM charge of QED, thus giving literal meaning to the notation $V^0_{D0}$ and $V^0_{D\pm}$ for the $\SUD$ gauge bosons in the dark sector.
+One of the main open questions of the construction presented in this analysis is the origin of the global $U(1)$ symmetry (with its $\Z_2$ parity subset) which has to be imposed to avoid the contemporary presence of two Yukawa interactions involving $\Phi_D$ and $\Phi_D^*$ which would explicitly break $\SUD$, and therefore spoil the stability of the DM candidate.
+A theoretical origin of the symmetry would provide a robust ground for the consistency of the model.
+In this section we explore two options for explaining such origin.
+The first involves promoting the global $U(1)$ to a local gauge symmetry, $U(1)_{\rm D}$, in the dark sector, which would generate a mirror version of the SM EW sector in the dark sector, the two of which can be connected by the mixed $(\Phi^\dagger \Phi)(\Phi_D^\dagger \Phi_D)$ quartic term in the full potential and by the gauge kinetic mixing between $U(1)_Y$ and $U(1)_D$.
+In this scenario the $U(1)_{\rm D}$ local symmetry would be associated to a conserved dark-charge completely analogous to the EM charge of QED, thus giving literal meaning to the notation $V^0_{D0}$ and $V^0_{D\pm}$ for the $\SUD$ gauge bosons in the dark sector.

 The second involves the existence of a strongly-coupled sector whose condensates form the particle in the low energy regime, in particular, a residual parity for the composite sector is present due to the specific vacuum alignment present in this kind of models (which would typically also imply an extended Higgs sector).
 A detailed discussion is given in \cite{Ma:2015gra} and further used in \cite{Wu:2017iji} for the case of a scalar DM candidate.